rustychris/sfbay_potw/scripts/README.md

 Initial compilation:
    compile_delta_at_confluence.ipynb

-   compile_bay_potw.ipynb
+   compile_bay_potw.py
-     Notebook - this single notebook handles the steps of converting units and corrections to source data (primarily Loading Study data), and writing out an intermediate csv file.
+     Handles the steps of converting units and corrections to source data (primarily Loading Study data), and writing out an intermediate csv file.
-     Pretty sure this is actively used.
-HDR data appears to be handled as a separate file, rather than merged into each discharger's CSV.
+     HDR data is handled as a separate file, rather than merged into each discharger's CSV.

    wwtp_sources.py
      Process source data for Delta WWTPs into standardized intermediate CSV files.